Transferring data to and from remote servers

 Transferring files using SSH tunneling

-# Copy TO remote host
+# Copy TO remote server

-$ <path-my-local-file> <host-nickname>:<full-path-remote-directory>/
+$ scp <path-to-local-file> <host-nickname>:<full-path-remote-directory>/

-# Copy FROM remote host
+# Copy FROM remote server

-$ scp <host-nickname>:<full-path-remote-file>/ <path-my-local-directory>/
+$ scp <host-nickname>:<full-path-remote-file>/ <path-to-local-directory>/

 Windows servers

-Warning
+Warning Warning

 TU Delft Windows servers have a limited amount of disk space in the C: drive.
-ICT instructs users to install applications and store data in the D: drive of the server to avoid running out of memory.
+ICT instructs users to install applications and store data in the D: drive of the server to avoid running out of storage memory.
 Alternatively, you can use your personal TU Delft drive, which is also connected to the server.
 More information can be found at the bottom of the TOPdesk form to request a new VPS.